Vignesh142004/ReactNotes/README.md

 # ReactNotes
-Notes taken from coursera React Basics and Advanced
+Notes taken from coursera React Basics and Advanced course